On the flyway to home: Get to know Canada's migratory birds

-From February to August, the golden eagle, the largest bird of prey in Canada, can be spotted during migration on many of NCC's properties.
-It is present year-round in some parts of Canada.
+From February to November, golden eagles can be spotted during migration or breeding season on many of NCC's properties.
+They are present year-round in some parts of southwestern Canada.

 From March to November, sandhill cranes can be spotted across Canada’s grasslands, wetlands and meadows, including on NCC properties from Quebec to British Columbia.

 From April to September, this ground-foraging songbird can be seen in dry, open prairies with short grass.
-NCC properties across Canada's prairies provide stopover and nesting habitat for this species.
+NCC properties in Alberta and Saskatchewan provide stopover and nesting habitat for this species.

 From April to September, this endangered species can be seen on several NCC properties in Saskatchewan.